 Therapeutic Storywriting Groups use the metaphor in stories to support children whose emotional and behavioural difficulties are affecting their ability to learn.
 It offers children the opportunity to express themselves through their own stories and understand some of their own emotional experiences.

 CBT is a talking therapy which aims to help children manage their own emotions and difficulties by helping them to adopt more positive and helpful ways of thinking and behaving (retraining your brain).
 It is commonly used to help children who are anxious and have low self-esteem.

 Elklan is a support programme which helps staff to provide effective support to children with speech, language and communication needs by training staff to:

 - understand the difficulties some children face when speaking and listening to others

 - adapt the way they speak to children so they can understand more of what is being said

 - use modelling to encourage talking

-In school, we have recently created a sensory space for children.
+In both schools, we have sensory spaces for children.
 The aim of the space is to create a calm and safe area for children to access with an adult when they need time to relax and regulate their emotions and reactions to external stimuli.

 Buddy System and Playground Leaders

-During playtimes and lunchtimes, we have a buddy system in order to support children who may struggle during these unstructured times.
+During playtimes and lunchtimes at Lumley Junior School, we have a buddy system in order to support children who may struggle during these unstructured times.
 Children from Year 5 and 6 volunteer to be buddies and offer support to all children who may need help developing their friendships and joining in with games and activities.
 Children also have the opportunity to train with the Durham and Chester le Street SSP as playground leaders.
 At the end of this training, leaders are able to provide opportunities for all children to take part in structured games and activities during playtime and lunchtime.